lilosa88/Titanic/README.md

   The columns Sibsp and Parch were added in order to acount the total number of family members abord Titanic.

-  6. How does title influenciate the survival rate per class
+  6. How does title influence the survival rate per class

   <p align="center">
    <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%2018.39.59.png" width="360" height="280">